osmandapp/web/main/docs/user/plugins/contour-lines.md

 ## Configure map view

-After you have downloaded the required maps, you can display **Contour lines** and/or **Terrain** (Hillshade/Slope) via the [Configure map](../map/configure-map-menu.md) section of the Main menu.
+After you have downloaded the required maps, you can display **Contour lines** and/or **Terrain** (Hillshade/Slope) using the [Configure map](../map/configure-map-menu.md) section of the Main menu.

 ### Contour lines

 Contour lines allow you to explore in which direction and how much a surface is sloped.
 You can customize displaying the [contour lines](../map/vector-maps.md#contour-lines) in terms of color, line widths, density and zoom levels at which contour lines are visible.

+When using Version 1 of the map rendering engine, if the map source is any tiled map from the Internet, the display of contour lines is not supported.
+In version 2 of the map rendering engine, contour maps are also displayed in 3D view and 3D Relief.

 <Tabs groupId="operating-systems">